 ClassicCars.com may very well be the main rival to Hemmings, but there are normally more listings here, sometimes up to 30,000 at a time.
-The difference between the two is that a good portion of these listings is from car dealers instead of private sellers.
+The difference between the two is that a good portion of these listings come from car dealers instead of private sellers.
 Plus, there’s no database of car parts, such as what you will find with Hemmings.

 Aside from classic cars, you will be able to find plenty of vintage trucks and motorcycles too.
 It’s designed specifically with the collector in mind.
 Plus, the site has been around since 2002, so there’s plenty of history under its belt.
 You aren’t dealing with a platform that’s brand-new in the marketplace.
 Maybe that’s why the site gets three million visits per month.

 If you are a seller, you can generally get a good deal for marketing on this platform.
 If you compare the rates among others, along with what is given, you will see that this is one of the best deals out there.
 Plus, your listing will reach a lot of people quickly, thereby increasing the chances it will sell for top price.